3brazik/Database-Engine-using-Bash-script-/README.md

     • Select From Table
     • Delete From Table
     • Back To Main Menu

-There will be new screen when user selects from table :

-    • Select All Records
-    • Select Record By Primary Key
-    • Back To Connect To Database Menu

 This Project is Implemented By ( Mohamed AbdelRazik & Mohamed Magdy) The Video within The Folder